What do volunteers do?

 How do I apply?

-You will need to complete an application form which can be downloaded from here.
+You will need to complete an application form.
 Once we have received your form you will be invited to an interview to discuss the opportunities available and try to match your skills with current vacancies.

 What will happen to my benefits if I volunteer?